 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester AT 100 - Introduction to Automotive Technology 3 ENGL 101 - English Composition I 3 ENGL 101 CIS 103 - Applied Computer Technology 3 Tech Comp AT 121 - Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 SOC 101 - Introduction to Sociology 3 Social Science Interpretive Studies American/Global Diversity Writing Intensive Second Semester
+AT 100 - Introduction to Automotive Technology 3 credits ENGL 101 - English Composition I 3 credits ENGL 101 CIS 103 - Applied Computer Technology 3 credits Tech Comp AT 121 - Principles of Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 credits SOC 101 - Introduction to Sociology 3 credits Social Science Interpretive Studies American/Global Diversity Writing Intensive

-AT 181 - Automotive Engine Mechanical Repair AT 100, which may be taken concurrently 4 AT 131 - Automotive Manual Transmissions AT 100, which may be taken concurrently 4 FNMT 118 - Intermediate Algebra 3 Mathematics AT 150 - Automotive Braking Systems AT 100, which may be taken concurrently 2 ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Summer Session AT 221 - Advanced Automotive Electrical Systems AT 121, FNMT 118 or higher MATH, which may be taken concurrently 4 Third Semester AT 261 - Engine Performance and Diagnosis AT 221 4 AT 271 - Air Conditioning and Heating Systems AT 121 3 Science Elective (choose one): • CHEM 101 - General Chemistry • PHYS 105 - Survey of Physics • STS 101 - Intro to Science Technology and Society • EASC - Environmental Conservation • ASET 110 - Safety, Health and the Environment For PHYS 105 and STS 101: FNMT 118 (or higher placement) or a passing grade in FNMT 017 (or higher) are required.
-3/4 Natural Science AT 250 - Advance Braking Systems and Controls AT 121, AT 150 2 Fourth Semester AT 241 - Automatic Transmissions and Transaxles AT 221, AT 131 4 ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Humanities course (choose one): HIST 101 - United States History: Colonial America through the Revolutionary Era HIST 102 - United States History: The 19th Century HIST 103 - United States History: The 20th Century ADC 176 - Philadelphia History: Architecture and Planning 3 Humanities AT 111 - Automotive Steering and Suspension AT 100, which may be taken concurrently 4 Summer Session AT 281 - Advanced Engine Performance and Diagnosis AT 221, AT 261 4 Minimum Credits Needed to Graduate: 62
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+AT 181 - Auto Engine Mechanical Repair AT 100, which may be taken concurrently 4 credits AT 131 - Automotive Manual Transmissions and Drivelines AT 100, which may be taken concurrently 4 credits FNMT 118 - Intermediate Algebra 3 credits Mathematics AT 150 - Automotive Braking Systems AT 100, which may be taken concurrently 2 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+AT 221 - Advanced Automotive Electrical Systems AT 121, FNMT 118 or higher MATH, which may be taken concurrently 4 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+AT 261 - Engine Performance & Diagnosis AT 221 4 credits AT 271 - Air Conditioning and Heating Systems AT 221 3 credits CHEM 101 - General Chemistry I or PHYS 105 - Survey of Physics or STS 101 - Introduction to Science, Technology and Society or EASC 111 - Environmental Conservation or ASET 110 - Safety, Health and the Environment For PHYS 105 and STS 101: FNMT 118 (or higher placement) or a passing grade in FNMT 017 (or higher) are required.
+3 or 4 credits Natural Science AT 250 - Advanced Braking Systems & Controls AT 121, AT 150 2 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+AT 241 - Auto Transmissions and Transaxles AT 221,AT 131 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102, Info Lit HIST 101 - United States History: Colonial America through the Revolutionary Era or HIST 102 - United States History: The 19th Century or HIST 103 - United States History: The 20th Century or ADC 176 / HIST 176 - Philadelphia History: Architecture and Planning 3 credits Humanities AT 111 - Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 credits

-All general education requirements necessary for graduation are met through the courses in the program as indicated above.
-Students who wish to take courses that differ from the general education courses indicated above must consult with an advisor or counselor before registering.
-View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+AT 281 - Advanced Automotive Engine Performance AT 221, AT 261 4 credits

-\ AT 210 and AT 289 are highly recommended but not required for graduation.
+AT 210 and AT 289 are highly recommended but not required for graduation.